Atomwuermchen/contact_reminder/README.md

   - Set the timezone in pytz format where the bot shall work in, e.g "Europe/Berlin"-
 - In contact_reminder.py set CONF_NAME to the name of your configuration file

-Run the bot and contact him via telegram
+Run the bot and contact him via telegram.
+Type /help to get a list of possible commands